Robert Russell Magee - writer/reader/editor

 In the fall of 2019, I began leading the Writers’ Room as President of the club, as well as continued to make monthly contributions to the newspaper.
 All the while, I dove deeper into the world of creative writing and literary analysis, as I could find no other pursuit better suited for my interests and passions.

 In the spring of 2020, I won the Patricia Nestler Creative Writing Award again, this time in the poetry category for a poem entitled "Fall."
 That spring I graduated summa cum laude with an Associate's degree in Liberal Studies.

 In the fall, I began my studies as an English major at Temple University, concentrating on literary criticism and composition.

-In the fall of 2021, I am expected to graduate with a Bachelor's Degree in English.
+In the spring of 2022, I am expected to graduate with a Bachelor's Degree in English.

 Birthdate: February 17th, 1994

 Montgomery County Community College - Associate's Degree in Liberal Studies